-To enhance the district's efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
-It shall be structured in a way that ensures age-appropriate recommendations are made which correlate to our district's grade configurations.
-The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule.
-The overarching goal of the committee shall be to promote student wellness by monitoring how well the district is doing at implementing this policy.
+The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule.7 The overarching goal of the committee shall be to promote student wellness by monitoring how well the district is doing at implementing this policy.
 The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the CDC's School Health Index as a basis for assessing each school's progress toward meeting the requirements of this policy.
 The results of the annual assessment shall be included in each school's ACSIP, provided to each school's principal, and reported to the board.
+Building-level committees or designees will establish goals for nutrition education and/or promotion and physical activity, and other school-based activities that promote wellness.

-Legal References: Richard B. Russell National School Lunch Act 42 U.S.C. § 1751 et seq.
+Legal References:

+Richard B. Russell National School Lunch Act 42 U.S.C. § 1751 et seq.
 Child Nutrition Act of 1966 42 U.S.C.§ 1771 et seq.